LairdCP/BLE_Gateway_Firmware/docs/readme_aws.md

 ## Introduction

-The firmware in the AWS configuration gathers sensor data over BLE and sends the data to the cloud (AWS) via LTE-M.
+The firmware in the AWS configuration gathers sensor data over BLE and sends the data to the cloud (AWS) via LTE-M (for Pinnacle 100 and MG100) or Ethernet (for BL5340).

-One sensor that can be used is the BL654 sensor.
-This sensor ships with the development kit (DVK) and measures temperature, humidity, and pressure.
+One sensor that can be used is the BL654 Sensor Board.
+This sensor ships with the Pinnacle 100 development kit (DVK) and measures temperature, humidity, and pressure - alternatively the BL5340 ESS demo application can be loaded to a second BL5340 which provides the same service, this is available in the sample_apps/ess_demo folder as [seen here](https://github.com/LairdCP/BL5340_Sample_Apps/tree/master/ess_demo) and a pre-built image can be [downloaded from here](https://github.com/LairdCP/BL5340_Firmware_Manifest/releases).

 Another supported sensor is the BT510.
 It records temperature and movement.
 The BT510 can also be configured to detect a door opened/closed.

-The Pinnacle 100/MG100/BL5340 device scans for the BL654 sensor and connects to the first one it finds.
+The Pinnacle 100/MG100/BL5340 device scans for the BL654 Sensor Board/ESS sensor and connects to the first one it finds.
 At the same time, the device gathers data for the BT510 sensors from advertisements without creating a connection.
-The demo supports one BL654 sensor and up to five BT510 sensors.
+The demo supports up to one BL654 Sensor Board/ESS sensor and up to five BT510 sensors.
 The demo can be recompiled to remove support for either sensor.

 Using the Laird Pinnacle Connect mobile app, the user can provision the Pinnacle 100/MG100/BL5340 device to connect to AWS.
 Once connected to AWS, the device sends sensor data (if a sensor is found) to the cloud every 60 seconds.
 Once a BT510 is discovered and enabled via the web portal, its sensor data is reported.
 The details of the BT510 data reporting are detailed [below](#bt510-sensor-data).